 How to Setup the Vivaldi Browser on the Raspberry Pi

-In this Raspberry Pi Vivaldi tutorial, we look at all the steps on how to install the Vivaldi browser and why you might want to.
+In this tutorial, we look at all the steps on how to install the Vivaldi browser to the Raspberry Pi and why you might want to.

 Raspberry Pi Vivaldi

-There are many reasons why you may want to add another browser to your Pi, especially if you’re looking to use it as a desktop computer rather than in something like a headless server.
-Vivaldi might simply have a lot of features that appeal to you over the default Chromium browser.
+There are many reasons why you may want to add another browser to your Pi, especially if you are looking to use it as a desktop computer rather than something like a headless server.
+Vivaldi might simply have more features that appeal to you than the default Chromium browser.

-If you’re looking for a Chromium alternative, then this browser is one of the better ones you can install on the Raspberry Pi.
-Below I will go through the few steps to setting this up and a brief overview of the browser itself.
+If you are looking for a Chromium alternative, this browser is one of the better ones you can install on the Raspberry Pi.
+Below, I will go through the few steps to set this up and provide a brief overview of the browser itself.

 Equipment